Welcome Guest:

 Tricks

-Innkeepers can “trick” you with a random polymorph effect or a disguise.
+Innkeepers used to "trick" you with a random polymorph effect or a disguise.
 The polymorph effect will last 30 seconds while a disguise will last an entire hour.
+This is now done by candy buckets.
+Each candy bucket will give out at least two Tricky Treats, and sometimes a tricky as a bonus.

 Southshore Events